fizzed/jne/README.md

 Here is how it works.
 At runtime, Java let's you find resources in directories and/or jars (if they are included on the classpath).
 Let's say you wanted to call an external "cat" executable.
-With this library, you'd do the following:
+With a properly packaged resource on the classpath this executable can found with

-    File catExeFile = JNE.findExecutable("cat", options);
+    File catExeFile = JNE.findExecutable("cat");

-The library would then search for the following resource:
+The library would search for the resource using the following path

-    /jne/<os>/<arch>/<exe|lib|file>
+    /jne/<os>/<arch>/<exe>

+If found the resource would be intelligently extracted (only if its changed) to a temporary directory so it can be executed.

+    /tmp/1394227238992-0/cat

 Where "os" would be either "windows", "osx", or "linux" and "arch" would either be "x32" or "x64".
 If we were running on Linux with a 64-bit operating system